Position Size Calculator

 To compare the two, let’s look at how each is done.
 For simplicity, I’ll talk about stocks, but the same concepts can be applied to futures, options and currencies.

 - Equal Dollar Weighting: Splitting your money into equal parts has always been an easy way to allocate money across trades.
-For example, if you have $100,000 to invest, and want to distribute it in five equal parts, you’d simply buy $20,000 worth of each stock.
+For example, let’s say you have $100,000 to invest.
+If you’d want to distribute it in five equal parts, you’d simply buy $20,000 worth of each stock.
 So if you’re taking a position in a $100 stock, you’d buy 200 shares; for a $50 stock, you’d buy 400 shares, etc.

-- Equalizing Risk Across All Your Trades: Instead of buying the same dollar amount in each stock, you use your stop-loss level for each position to determine the risk per share that you’re taking for a given trade (you are using stop losses, aren’t you?)
-Once you know your risk amount for each trade, you can calculate how many shares to buy, based on how much of your total portfolio you would be willing to risk for each trade.
+- Equalizing Risk Across All Your Trades: Instead of buying the same dollar amount in each stock, you use your stop-loss level for each position.
+That’s to determine the risk per share that you’re taking for a given trade (you are using stop losses, aren’t you?)
+Once you know your risk amount for each trade, you can use the stock position size calculator to find how many shares to buy.
+And that should be based on how much of your total portfolio you would be willing to risk for each trade.

 And it’s this risk-based part of the equation that I’ll talk about here.
 So let’s do a quick calculation to see how it would work…